rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 You'll need [basho bench] [bb] to run the benchmarks.

-Finally, you'll need a local copy of the Riak Search code because it contains the bench driver needed to run the benchmarks.
+Finally, you'll need a local copy of the Riak Search [code] [rsc] because it contains the bench driver needed to run the benchmarks.

 Then you should edit the Makefile and .config files to correspond to your environment.